 As a pet parent, I want to share whatever I eat with our pets, as long as it’s good for them.
 Fresh fruits compensate for the lack of vitamins and minerals and are loaded with antioxidants that keep their fur, skin and eyes healthy.

-Remember that kittens and puppies are still natural meat-eaters.
+Remember that kittens and puppies are still natural meat-eaters and we know you want to be the best pet parent possible!.
 They have a very small capacity to regulate fruits and should therefore be given fruits in moderate quantities.

 Happy fruit snacking and pet parenting!